massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/01-buttons/button-link.md

 ## State: ALPHA
 ### Notes:
 The button atoms are too similar to keep as separate files.
 This should be refactored to use one file, and one object that has href, text and type.

+These CSS classes can also be applied to `<button>` elements when a link is not required.
 ### Used In:
 ### Required Variables:
 ~~~